-RECS EESAC after careful review and data analysis of the SIP it recommends what initiatives the school should address and what impact it will have on student achievement.
+RMCS EESAC after careful review and data analysis of the SIP it recommends what initiatives the school should address and what impact it will have on student achievement.
 They analyze the budget cycle and together they decide where the funds should be spent.
-They determined that it would be spent on the RECS Intervention Tutorial Programs Reading, Math & Science in order to increase student achievement.
+During the October 08, 2014 meeting they determined that it would be spent on the RMCS Intervention Tutorial Programs Reading, Math & Science in order to increase student achievement.